THE BERLIN TEA MASTERS

 The LAB collection

-You should definitely keep tea away from its five “archenemies”: oxygen, moisture, heat, light and strong aromas.
+Tea should always be kept away from its five "arch enemies": Oxygen, moisture, heat, light and strong aromas.
 Store your tea in airtight containers, ideally away from the spice cabinet.
-A little insider tip: Our finest green teas, and especially the limited harvests, always stay in the fridge to maintain their special freshness.
+A little insider tip: We always keep our finest green teas, and especially the limited harvests, in the fridge to preserve their special freshness.

 What do people often not know about tea?

-What myths about tea persist?
+Which myths about tea persist?

 Which varieties can you surprise guests with?

-What trends in tea enjoyment are emerging?
+What are the emerging trends in tea enjoyment?

 An ideal tea for beginners?